 Snapdragons have the highest watering needs when young and newly transplanted.
 Keep transplants well watered with soil slightly moist until established.

 Once well rooted and established, snapdragons typically need about an inch of water a week.
-When weather conditions are dry, water your garden snapdragons about twice a week with a thorough, saturating watering.
+When weather conditions are dry, give your garden snapdragons a thorough soak about twice a week.
 Snapdragons can be over-watered or improperly watered.
 If the plant is established, only water when the soil is dry below the surface.
 If the garden or potted soil is very moist or soggy, do not water again until the soil dries out.

 Snapdragons grown in containers will likely have higher watering needs since the soil dries out more quickly from the constant drainage.
 Potted plants often need to be watered daily and might need twice daily waterings during hot and sunny weather.